What is Hashing?

 In telephone payment environments, hashing can be used to create a reference token for each transaction without storing the actual card data.
 For example, a hashed card number might be used in a CRM system to link multiple transactions from the same customer, without the CRM ever containing the real card number.

 This approach is especially useful in contact centres where agents need to identify returning callers or check payment history.
 The agent can see that the same card has been used before (based on the hash) without ever seeing the actual card number.
-Combined with DTMF suppression to keep card data out of the voice channel, hashing further reduces the amount of sensitive data in the contact centre environment.
+Combined with DTMF masking to keep card data out of the voice channel, hashing further reduces the amount of sensitive data in the contact centre environment.

 Practical Considerations